DISTINGUISHING BETWEEN FACT AND OPINION

-For higher level reading comprehension, it is essential that students are able to accurately distinguish between fact and opinion.
+For higher-level reading comprehension, it is essential that students are able to accurately distinguish between fact and opinion.
 To do this successfully students must begin with solid definitions of the two concepts.
 Once this has been achieved, students must gain practice applying these definitions through activities that engage with a wide range of reading material.

 Let’s take a look at defining these two all-important concepts:

-What is a fact? - A fact generally refers to something that is true and can be verified as such.
+A fact generally refers to something that is true and can be verified as such.
 That is, a fact is something that can be proven to be true.

-What is an opinion? - An opinion refers to a personal belief.
+An opinion refers to a personal belief.
 It relates to how someone feels about something.
 Others may agree or disagree with an opinion, but they cannot prove or disprove it.
 This is what defines it as opinion.

 Why Are Fact and Opinion So Important?